Accused adviser to Silk Road creator extradited to United States

-NEW YORK (Reuters) - A Canadian man accused by U.S. authorities of acting as a senior adviser to the jailed creator of the underground Silk Road website was extradited to the United States from Thailand on Friday, federal prosecutors said.
+NEW YORK, June 15 (Reuters) - A Canadian man accused by U.S. authorities of acting as a senior adviser to the jailed creator of the underground Silk Road website was extradited to the United States from Thailand on Friday, federal prosecutors said.

 In a newly unsealed indictment, prosecutors charged Roger Thomas Clark with crimes including narcotics trafficking, computer hacking conspiracy and money laundering conspiracy.
 Clark was arrested in Thailand in 2015 at the request of U.S. authorities.